ansirotenko/ccv/README.md

 **Why do you need it?**

-To address common issues such as, "We'll share a link with you, just give me a moment...
+To address common issues such as, "I'm gonna share a link with you, just give me a moment...
 Oh, I forgot where I saved it!"
 With this tool, you'll always have quick access to previously copied text, whether it’s prompt commands or even a favourite "text-goose".

 It uses sqlite to store the entire clipboard history, allows you to search and reuse old items.